 The SGJO's most recent release is "Mulgrew-ology" (2019- Detroit Music Factory).
 A love letter to the recently deceased jazz piano legend Mulgrew Miller, this recording features Gwinnell's arrangements of mostly Miller's compositions.
 The recording has been successful, earning multiple awards and climbing to #34 on the national jazz radio charts.
 Mulgrew-ology is available from Detroit Music Factory/Mack Ave Music's web site.

-The Scott Gwinnell Jazz Orchestra, post-pandemic can be heard every month at Cliff Bells Jazz Club or various locations in Detroit.
+The Scott Gwinnell Jazz Orchestra, post-pandemic can be heard every month at Aretha's Jazz Cafe.
+Check out our "In the Tradition" jazz partnership with high school groups.